 Some Changes Were Not for the Best

-Gradual changes in emphasis eroded Hellenistic astrology throughout the later traditional period.
+These gradual changes in emphasis eroded Hellenistic astrology throughout the later traditional period.
 For instance, the point-based analysis ignores sect, a distinction made by many major figures in Hellenistic and Persian astrology.
-By contrast, the point-based system elevates more marginal distinctions like “detriment” (when a planet is in the sign opposite from the one it rules), a distinction ignored by most Hellenistic astrologers.
+By contrast, the point-based system sees as significant more marginal distinctions like “detriment” (when a planet is in the sign opposite from the one it rules), a distinction ignored by most Hellenistic astrologers.

 Heroes of Late Traditional Astrology